endocode/kelefstis/README.md

 * check all the pod images against a matching regular expression.
 * anything else is not tested, yet
-* test have been performed against [minikube v1.10](https://kubernetes.io/docs/setup/minikube/)
+* test have been performed against [minikube v1.2.0](https://kubernetes.io/docs/setup/minikube/)

-## Deprecated
+## Removed

-It makes no longer use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.
-You can do this yourself using the `./hack/update-codegen.sh` script.
+It makes no longer use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator).
+The typical `./hack/update-codegen.sh` ... script are not used.

 The [goju library](https://github.com/endocode/goju) is not longer used to implement checks of JSON or YAML definitions by these rules.